opal/opal/HACKING.md

 Note: Opal has some bugs that may cause a shared state between tests.
 Sometimes green specs are green only in the inverted test suite, so after removing them from `/bugs`, run a regular test suite one more time to verify that everything is fine.

-Also there are some specs in `spec/ruby/language/while_spec.rb` and `spec/ruby/core/numeric/step_spec.rb` that cause an infinite loop.
+Also there are some specs in `spec/ruby/language/while_spec.rb` that cause an infinite loop.
 Make sure to comment them before running a whole inverted test suite.

 ## Benchmarking